 Study Experiences can arrange a wide variety of educational visits and attractions that can be included in an itinerary to support a Cross-Curricular tour.
 Below are just a sample.
 Click here to see full details of all the options available in our Florence guide.

-The beating heart of Florence is the Piazza del Duomo, with its monumental complex of the Basilica di Santa Maria del Fiore surmounted by Brunelleschi’s majestic dome; the San Giovanni or St. John’s Baptistry, a magnificent example of the Florentine Romanesque; and Giotto’s Campanile or Bell Tower, a Florentine Gothic architectural master work.
+The beating heart of Florence is the Piazza del Duomo, with its monumental complex of the Basilica di Santa Maria del Fiore (Florence’s Cathedral) surmounted by Brunelleschi’s majestic dome; the Battistero di San Giovanni (St. John’s Bapistry), a magnificent example of the Florentine Romanesque; and Giotto’s Campanile (Bell Tower), a Florentine Gothic architectural master work.
 Behind the Duomo stands the Museo dell’Opera di Santa Maria del Fiore.
-With various works from the Cathedral on display; your students can admire pieces intended for all the structures of the complex, from the Baptistry to the Bell Tower.
+Together this series of buildings and landmarks are of great historical, religious, architectural, artistic and cultural interest.

 Ponte Vecchio Bridge

 Spanning the narrowest point of the Arno River, the Ponte Vecchio Bridge – “Old Bridge” in Italian – is the most famous bridge in Florence.
 The bridge is made of wood and stone and it is believed that it dates back to Roman times, although it has gone through at least two reconstructions since due to flooding.